IBM/platinum-demos/docs/300-integration-detecting-situtations-using-event-automation/demo-script.md

 <summary>Introduction</summary>

-Today we’ll see how IBM’s event automation capabilities are used to detect and react to situations to drive more revenue.
+Today we will see how Focus Corp, an online retailer, uses real-time data to capitalize on time-sensitive revenue opportunities.

-Using a fictional online retailer called Focus Corp, we’ll show how they can grow their revenue from first time customers. marketing team want to send a high-value promotion to first-time customers immediately after a large initial order.
+Focus Corp has a goal of driving more revenue from its first-time customers.
+The marketing team wants to send a high-value promotion to first-time customers immediately after those customers place a large initial order.

-We’re using a retail example, but the same technology can be applied to many scenarios across your enterprise.
+Focus Corp's integration team use IBM Event Automation to expose event streams they believe will be useful to other teams in the company.
+They publish documentation of the event streams to an Event Catalog that allows non-technical consumers, like the marketing team, to discover and subscribe to the streams.
+The marketing team will use these event streams to precisely identify when, and to which customers, to send its highest-value promotional offers.

 Let’s get started!

 (Demo intro slides <a href="https://ibm.box.com/s/quzwd2gvn7zbo9oo19xi1o05gtdlvmwj" target="_blank" rel="noreferrer">here</a>)